 Photo left: Bob Jardine, Photos centre & right: unknown

 That was the 1980s taken care of, then the move to Malvern and not much action while the kids were young.
 Then, I joined the Birmingham-based blues band, ‘7:17 Blues’.
 The ‘7:17’s gained quite a reputation in the West Midland’s for their authentic sixties Chicago sound, covering the best of Muddy, Howlin’ Wolf, Hooker, Sonny Boy the second, Little Walter etc. The ‘7:17’s’ featured one of the best blues harmonica players (for my money) in the country in Dave Smith and I’m delighted to say that Dave still features with the Blues Raiders.
-And so to the present and the John Denton Band which has been perm any two or more from Colin Warren (bass), Alan Davies (guitar), Dave Smith (harmonica, Morris Windsor (drums) and, most recently, Mikey Mann (keyboards).
-However, the John Denton Band (not the most imaginative name!) is now either John Denton’s Blues Raiders when we do the blues set or John Denton’s Midnight Band which focuses on my own songs.
-Oh, and sometimes I go out on my own – just me and the guitar!
+And so to the present and the two manifestations of my band.
+John Denton’s Midnight Band is the platform for my own songs – and some covers/interpretations of favourites!
+At the heart of the band is Colin Warren (bass), Alan Davies (guitar) and recently we’ve hooked up with drummer, Matt Dulson.
+When we do the blues set, it’s John Denton’s Blues Raiders, an altogether more fluid affair with a range of other guest musicians joining Colin, Alan and me, usually Dave Smith (harmonica) and Morris Windsor (drums), but we’ve also be joined at various times by Mikey Mann (keyboards), Tony Stokes (harmonica) and Tone Tanner (drums).